 Summer Education Interns assist the artistic and education staff with planning and running Portland Stage’s theater camps for students ages 4-18.
-In general there are two to three Education Interns each summer.
+In general there are three Education Interns each summer.
 Responsibilities include assisting and co-teaching with professional teaching artists, organizing and producing camp materials, leading warm-ups, and planning and executing camp ‘Intern Hours’ of lead teaching (1-2 instructional hours daily).
-This internship generally runs from June through mid-August; sometimes Education Interns from the preceding season will be invited to stay for the summer.
+This internship generally runs from June through mid-August; Education Interns from the preceding season are often asked to apply to stay for the summer.

 Stage Management Interns – March 1